-But if I look back over the past couple of months, as a team we have practised counter-attacks, performed 1v1 decision-making, and played out drills that use control of the ball, dribbling and shooting.
+But if I look back over our training sessions this season, as a team we have practised counter-attacks, performed 1v1 decision-making, and played out drills that use control of the ball, dribbling and shooting.

 So when I think about it, any one of my players should have the skills to score that sort of goal.
 For me, the best part of the move was the interception that started it all off.